ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>Mostly sunny.
 High near 97, with temperatures falling to around 93 in the afternoon.
-Heat index values as high as 105.
+Heat index values as high as 107.
 South
-         southwest wind around 9 mph.<br></div>
+         southwest wind 6 to 9 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">